NOMU: Neural Optimization-based Model Uncertainty: Extensions

 \subsubsection{The Architecture}

-Under \Cref{assumption:upwards direction} (upwards directed) \emph{and} \Cref{assumption:downwards direction} (downwards directed), we therefore propose an architecture consisting of three sub-networks $\NNt_\theta$ with three outputs: the model prediction $\fhat$, the estimated lower UB $\lUBhat$ and the estimated upper UB $\uUBhat$ (depicted in \Cref{fig:nn_tik_extension}).
+Under \Cref{assumption:upwards direction} (upwards directed) \emph{and} \Cref{assumption:downwards direction} (downwards directed), we propose an architecture $\NNt_\theta$ consisting of three sub-networks with three outputs: the model prediction $\fhat$, the estimated lower UB $\lUBhat$ and the estimated upper UB $\uUBhat$.
+In \Cref{fig:nn_tik_extension}, we provide a schematic representation of $\NNt_\theta$.